DolipraneXD/42Cursus-Cub3d/README.md

 🌟 Because minecraft aren’t 3D enough is our cub3D project that has finish with 125/125 mark 🌟

-I'm excited to share that I’ve successfully completed my raycasting project, scoring a perfect 125/125!
+we are excited to share that we successfully completed our raycasting project, scoring a perfect 125/125!
 This project provided a deep dive into the mathematical principles of computer graphics, particularly focused on raycasting using angles.
-Below, I’ll share the detailed breakdown of how I used angles to bring this project to life.
+Below, we share the detailed breakdown of how we used angles to bring this project to life.

 https://github.com/user-attachments/assets/3af640bc-b4d6-4d5d-8284-c40abd771bf2